Itsabhinav28/DDD-APP/README.md

 5. **Stay Active**: Compete in yoga/fitness challenges with real-time posture feedback.
 6. **Track Progress**: Parents and users monitor achievements and health metrics via dashboards.

-## Mission
-To **eliminate drug abuse** by transforming education into an immersive, stigma-free journey.
-We envision a society where technology empowers resilience, awareness, and holistic well-being for all.

 ## Impact
 - 📉 **Reduced Drug Abuse**: Engaging education lowers addiction rates.
 - 🔐 **Safe Spaces**: Privacy-first tools encourage help-seeking behavior.
 - 💪 **Healthier Lifestyles**: Fitness integration promotes physical/mental wellness.
 - 🌍 **Global Community**: Cross-platform access ensures inclusivity across regions.

-## Team
-**Digital Drug Detox**
-- Akshat Gupta
-- Shubham Raj
-- Sagar Teotia
-- Abhinav Mishra

-**Join the movement to build a drug-free future—one immersive lesson at a time.**

 Made with ❤️ for a resilient, aware, and empowered generation.